 Ingredients to Look For

 Next, look for a sunscreen which has zinc oxide, or titanium dioxide, as the main active ingredient.
 Better yet, look for one that contains both.
 These two ingredients have a long, proven safety factor.
 Both do a wonderful job at reflecting harmful UVA/UVB rays without the potential side effects of some the ingredients in other sunscreens.
 Just make sure that these ingredients are the non-nano particle type.
 This means that the molecules haven’t been reduced to a size that can be absorbed into the blood stream.
 A good sunscreen should lay on top of the skin instead of being absorbed like a moisturizer.
+Also avoid these ingredients in powder or spray forms as exposure through inhalation should be avoided.)

 Also, look for a sunscreen that claims to be Broad Spectrum.
 This means that it protects both UVA/UVB rays.
 UVA rays are the ones that can cause premature aging and some forms of skin cancer.
 UVB rays are the ones which cause most sunburns.
 You need to be protected from both UVA/UVB rays if we are going to be outside for very long.